 Why play it?

-Widely considered the best bet in racing, the Pick 5 offers an affordable 50 cent base, low takeout, and the possibility of a gigantic payout.
+When it comes to Horse Racing Betting, this is widely considered the best bet in the sport.
+The Pick 5 offers an affordable 50 cent base, low takeout, and the possibility of a gigantic payout.
 The confluence of these factors means there is undeniable value in the Pick 5, more so than any other pool, and its tournament-style format makes for an exciting use of your wagering dollars.
 Though it’s by no means easy to hit a Pick 5, it is a great wager for bettors of all skill levels as you don’t have to break the bank to put in a competitive ticket.
 If you’re thinking of getting involved in horizontal wagering, the Pick 5 should be at the top of your list.